Intermediate Acoustic Guitar Songs with Barre Chords!

 ‘Starman’ is in the key of F and there are more little odd movements than the Bbadd#11 to discover.

-When the Chorus start in the same major key we get a great sense of happy relief.
+When the chorus starts, the same major key is applied and we get a great sense of positive relief.

-Going from minor to major like this is one of the best tricks if you want to create tension and release in a song.
+Going from minor to major like this is one of the best tricks to apply when you want to create tension and release writing a song.

-Go to Video Lesson: Whistle For The Choir chords
+Go to video lessons: Whistle For The Choir chords.

-To learn these songs is just the beginning, take the full course and you can learn from them and in doing so unlock the guitar fret board.
+To learn these songs are just the beginning, take the intermediate course and you can learn from them and in doing so unlock the guitar fretboard.

-Not only will they reveal how barre chords can be used in different positions, how scales are weaved into an arrangement but you will also learn how to write songs.
+Not only will they reveal how barre chords can be used in different positions, how scales are weaved into an arrangement but you will also learn how to write songs and guitar parts.

 All you have to do is study these songs in great depth and know what you’re looking for.
-There really are great lessons to learn behind each and everyone of these songs.
+There really are great lessons to learn from each and every one of these songs.